Exallotriote/MiniDayz/README.md

 # MiniDayz
 MiniDayz+ v1.2 PC fork with altered keybinds with some GUI and text changes.
+Credits to @skull_cs for making the keybinds system.

 **REMINDER**: Press ESC in-game and switch the controls to WASD to use keyboard controls.